buggins/coolreader/android/readme.txt

 ===============================================================================
-Some icons are from FatCow Free Icons set
+Some icons are from FatCow Free Icons set "Farm-Fresh Web Icons""

 Terms of Use